joelNguyenn1010/test/take-home-questions.md

    ```

    b) at the point when this statement is executed, which (if any) pre-existing variable(s) does this statement use or rely on?

+   It will execute when the an array $d is defined (ex: $d = array(1,2,3)).
+In another words, the statement is rely on variable $d and it type Array

    c) after this statement has executed, which (if any) variable(s) have been initialised or modified by the statement?